tainstr/misura.doc/live.rst

 While the test is running it is possible to perform most of the data visualization and processing operations which are available when accessing to a finished test output file.

-* The Status tab will update showing relevant options and output values
+* The :ref:`live_status` tab will update showing relevant options and output values
-* By clicking on menu Measure->Data Plot, you can view a realtime graph of output values which will open in a subwindow.
+* By clicking on menu Measure->Data Plot, you can view a realtime graph of output values which will open in a :ref:`live_plot` subwindow.
 You can interact with the plot under the Results tab (adding a curve, changing visualization options, etc).
-* By clicking on menu Measure->Data Table, you can inspect all active datasets in a tabular view, which will open in a subwindow.
+* By clicking on menu Measure->Data Table, you can inspect all active datasets in a tabular view, which will open in a :ref:`live_table` subwindow.
-* If the instruments records images or sample profiles, the Storyboard will be visible.
+* If the instruments records images or sample profiles, the :ref:`storyboard` will be visible.

-.. _Live_status:
+.. _live_status:

 Status panel
 ^^^^^^^^^^^^^